Oxygen: Properties and molecular structure

 Orbital diagram, after Barrett (2002), showing the participating atomic orbitals from each oxygen atom, the molecular orbitals that result from their overlap, and the aufbau filling of the orbitals with the 12 electrons, 6 from each O atom, beginning from the lowest-energy orbitals, and resulting in covalent double-bond character from filled orbitals (and cancellation of the contributions of the pairs of σ and σ^{*} and π and π^{*} orbital pairs).

 At standard temperature and pressure, oxygen is a colorless, odorless, and tasteless gas with the molecular formula O_{2}, referred to as dioxygen.

 As dioxygen, two oxygen atoms are chemically bound to each other.
 The bond can be variously described based on level of theory, but is reasonably and simply described as a covalent double bond that results from the filling of molecular orbitals formed from the atomic orbitals of the individual oxygen atoms, the filling of which results in a bond order of two.
 More specifically, the double bond is the result of sequential, low-to-high energy, or Aufbau, filling of orbitals, and the resulting cancellation of contributions from the 2s electrons, after sequential filling of the low σ and σ^{*} orbitals; σ overlap of the two atomic 2p orbitals that lie along the O–O molecular axis and π overlap of two pairs of atomic 2p orbitals perpendicular to the O–O molecular axis, and then cancellation of contributions from the remaining two 2p electrons after their partial filling of the π^{*} orbitals.

-This combination of cancellations and σ and π overlaps results in dioxygen's double-bond character and reactivity, and a triplet electronic ground state.
-An electron configuration with two unpaired electrons, as is found in dioxygen orbitals (see the filled π* orbitals in the diagram) that are of equal energy—i.e., degenerate—is a configuration termed a spin triplet state.
+This combination of cancellations and σ and π overlaps results in dioxygen's double-bond character and reactivity, as well as the presence of a triplet electronic ground state.
+An electron configuration with two unpaired electrons, as is found in dioxygen orbitals (see the filled π* orbitals in the diagram), that are of equal energy—i.e., degenerate—is a configuration termed a spin triplet state.
 Hence, the ground state of the O_{2} molecule is referred to as triplet oxygen.
 The highest-energy, partially filled orbitals are antibonding, and so their filling weakens the bond order from three to two.
 Because of its unpaired electrons, triplet oxygen reacts only slowly with most organic molecules, which have paired electron spins; this prevents spontaneous combustion.